svandisproject/technical-whitepaper/TechnicalRoadmap.md

 * This feature was inspired by Ethereum Improvement Protocol EIP 1078 for Universal Login.

 ### Svandis Smart Contract Backend
 * To support the Svandis ecosystem, a set of smart contracts for a blockchain backend were drafted.
-This backend serves for the primary goal of having users submit signed structured data from their browser, and send it to an express server.
-Processing this, the express backend creates a pseudo state channel low-gas and highly transparent system for creating and approving crypto currency information.
+This backend serves for the primary goal of having users submit signed structured data from their browser, and send it to a blockchain enabled express server.
+Processing this, the express backend creates a pseudo state channel low-gas and highly transparent system for creating and approving crypto currency information connected with the Ethereum Blockchain.
 * The backends first function is to onboard beginner and expert users onto the blockchain.
 This is done through a signed message sent from the browser holding the users unique blockchain key.
 Therefore users can create a decentralized identity and potentially pay Svandis through fiat currency or participation in the platform to take care of gas fees.
+This was created on the Kovan network.
 * When the user works on factual information such as the ICO or Alt Coin Screeners, the smart contract backend accepts these structured and signed data sets.
 The backend has been setup so that when there are active users submitting new ICOs and new changes to token information, there is a mechanism which ensures a consensus was made before submitting it to the network.
 * Information is not always posted directly to the blockchain.
 Users sign their structured data so that after a consensus is done, they can prove that they were in favour of the consensus for the information.
 Afterwards as it is a pseudo state channel system, all the information can be compared afterwards and submitted onto the blockchain periodically as required.
 * The smart contract backend is meant to pose no gas cost to end users and have minimum gas costs for Svandis.
 It is to act as a mechanism to prove which decentralized user submitted factual information and whether to accept it or not.